-Start in Chicago on this incredible route through some of the nation’s most stunning prairies, wide-open skies and gorgeous rock formations on your way from Mount Rushmore to Yellowstone.
+Start in Chicago on this incredible road trip through some of the nation’s most stunning prairies, wide-open skies and gorgeous rock formations on your way from Mount Rushmore to Yellowstone.

 From Chicago head west, stopping at the Akta Lakota Museum to discover northern Plains Indian history.
 Then drive to South Dakota’s Badlands National Park.
 Beyond lies Rapid City where you can base out of to see Mount Rushmore National Memorial in Keystone, S.D., and two national park sites that give you a rare glimpse into the Earth’s underbelly: Wind and Jewel caves.

 Head to the Crazy Horse Memorial, the world’s largest monument carving currently in progress.
 In Sturgis, check out the town’s many festivals and events.
-Belle Fourche offers a nice rest stop.
-In Wyoming, Sundance offers easy access to Devils Tower National Monument while farther west, Thermopolis has hot springs and bison.
-In Cody, you’ll discover Buffalo Bill Center of the West and right before you get to Yellowstone, you’ll find an uncrowded lodging experience.
-After exploring Yellowstone, head to Billings, Lewistown, Miles City and other Montana towns on your way back to Chicago.
+In Belle Fourche, stand in the nation’s geographic center.
+In Wyoming, Sundance and Gillette offer easy access to Devils Tower National Monument while farther west, Thermopolis has hot springs and bison.
+Right before you get to Yellowstone, you’ll find an uncrowded lodging experience.
+After exploring Yellowstone, head to Red Lodge, Billings, Lewistown, Miles City and other towns.
+Then take the northern route on your return route to Chicago.

 In Chicago, join locals and travelers alike at Millennium Park downtown.
 A showcase of who’s who in architecture, this interactive park is an adult playground.
 Check out these three architectural gems, Cloud Gate, the kidney-bean-shaped stainless steel sculpture, Jay Pritzker Pavilion designed by architect Frank Gehry, and Crown Fountain which features the faces of 1,000 Chicago residents on two 250-foot glass towers.